 Carla Earle was always a nurturing old soul.
 She was often referred to as a true “Daddy’s” girl; Carla did whatever her dad was doing around the house.
 If her dad was outside fixing his car, so was she at his side.
 Sporting events were holidays in the Earle household, something Carla has truly passed on to her own children.
 As a youngster, she played every sport available to her at that time, from football (with the boys), baseball, basketball, handball, and track.
 She won many trophies and had the time of her life exploring the discipline of athletics.
 That passion existed from grade school through the end of her junior high school years.

 At six years old, Carla experienced the world of ballet and tap at a local dance school, but when sports interfered, dance was out!
 She did, however, have a spiritual experience when she danced and it came quite natural!
-Her mother exposed her to many forms of the arts.
-She went to ballroom competitions, Broadway shows and Off-Broadway theatres.
+Her mother exposed her to many forms of art.
+She went to ballroom competitions, Broadway shows, and Off-Broadway theatres.
 Carla loved going to Manhattan, but at twelve years old, it was seeing the Broadway show Bubblin Brown Sugar that did something to her spirit.
-She envisioned herself on that stage singing, dancing and motivating the audiences to smile for two hours.
+She envisioned herself on that stage singing, dancing, and motivating the audiences to smile for two hours.

 “Who knew later on in my career I would appear in that very show!”